mebsport/mebsport/README.md

 - 🤝 I’m looking to work together with other developers.
 - ⚡ Fun fact: I am into everything online.
 Content creation, coding, etc.
 - If you want to check out my photography, visit this link: [Marcelus Captures](https://www.marcelus.photography/)
-- If you want to check out my programming portfolio, visit this link: [COMING SOON](https://marcelus.codes)
+- If you want to check out my programming portfolio, visit this link: [MARCELUS.CODES](https://marcelus.codes)
 - If you want to learn more about me, visit this link: [MARCELUSBROWN.COM](https://marcelusbrown.com/)

 ### Connect with me:

 <!-- Social Media & Website -->